 - April and May – still good weather, days are shorter, nice and warm, more chances for rain.

 - June to August – days are cool and short, many parks close earlier, a lot of rain but you can be lucky and get a couple of nice days.

-Cape of Good Hope to Cape Agulhas 3-day road trip itinerary
+Cape Town to Cape Agulhas – a 3-day road trip itinerary

 Day 1.
 Cape Town – Cape of Good Hope – Muizenberg, 120km

 Cape Town – Camps Bay – Hout Bay – Chapman’s Peak Drive – Noordhoek – Kommetjie – Misty Cliffs – Cape Point National park (Cape of Good Hope) – Boulders Beach (Simon’s Town) – Muizenberg.

 The drive can take anything between 7 and 10 hours, depending on how much you stop on the way.